What Should You Check Before Choosing a Firearm for Hunting?

 If a person follows the four rules of firearms safety, no one will get shot.
 Instead, “accidental” shootings should be considered “negligent” shootings.

-After all, if a person doesn’t follow the basic rules of firearms safety or doesn’t work to learn them before handling a firearm, that person is negligent with their responsibility.
+After all, if a person doesn’t follow the basic rules of firearms safety or doesn’t work to learn them before handling a firearm, that person is negligent in their responsibility.

 Storing and Transporting Firearms